HealthCare New Zealand is conducting a payroll review, as some current and past employees may have inadvertently received underpayments.

 The issues relate to entitlements under the Holidays Act 2003 and primarily impact permanent and fixed-term employees (as opposed to casual or contractor staff) and those who are on a guaranteed hours contract, who work variable and unpredictable work patterns, or work above their contracted hours.

-If you’re a past employee and have changed your address, email, phone number or bank account since leaving HealthCare New Zealand, please update your contact details by completing our online form by 5pm Wednesday 30 June 2021.
+If you’re a past employee and have changed your address, email, phone number or bank account since leaving HealthCare New Zealand, please update your contact details by completing our online form.
 Please note that any update of contact details will involve a verification of identity process.